linucis/a2billing-docker-compose/README.md

 `docker-compose up`

-Go to (http://localhost/a2billing/admin) and login as administrator.
-Default passwords are:
+Go to (http://localhost/a2billing/admin) and login.
+Default creds are:

 user: root

 pass: changepassword